 What does it look like?
-This is a large gull.
+The Pacific Gull is a large gull.
 The back and wings are black and the head, neck and underparts are white.
 The white tail, with a broad black band towards the tip, and large yellow bill with red tip, distinguish it from the otherwise similar Kelp Gull Larus dominicus.
 Young birds are predominantly dark brown and buff in plumage, the yellow bill becoming visible after the first year.
 The most common call is a loud ‘oww, oww’.

 Where does it live?
 It is a common sight in coastal areas of southern and south-western Australia, including Tasmania.